 Abida Parveen is one of the foremost exponents of Sufi music (Sufiana Kalaam) both in Pakistan and abroad.
 She mainly sings Ghazals, Urdu love songs, and her forte, Kafis, a solo genre accompanied by percussion and other instruments including the harmonium.
 A few years ago she took a Bay’ah and formally entered into the tutelage of spiritual master, Muhammad Najeeb Sultan which she has also stated in many songs.
 In December 2009 she launched an album in his name.

 Abida Parveen, a Sindhi, was born in Mohalla Ali Goharabad in Larkana (Sindh, Pakistan).
 She received her musical training initially from her father, Ustaad Ghulam Haider and later from Ustaad Salamat Ali Khan of the Sham Chorasia gharana.
 Abida made her debut at Coke Studio in Season 4.
 Her performances were regarded as some of the most memorable the platform had witnessed since its inception.
 This season, after a gap of 3 years the musical maestro returns to the platform and will be performing alongside other renowned musicians including Rahat Fateh Ali Khan.
 In the first episode she performed ‘Mein Sufi Hoon’ along with Ustad Raees.

-Watch ‘Coke Studio Season 7’ every Sunday at 6:00 pm only on ARY Family.
+Watch ‘Coke Studio Season 7’ every Sunday at 6:00 pm only on ARY Digital.
 If you miss any of the episodes watch them here.